Downloadable versions of the Bylaws:

 c. public policy benefiting persons who are blind or visually impaired and the professionals who work with them; and

 d. discussion of issues and opportunities related to service delivery.

 Article III.
 Membership

 Section 3.1.
 Eligibility

-Membership in the Penn-Del AER Chapter shall be open to all persons living or working within the states of Pennsylvania or Delaware interested in service provided to persons who are blind or visually impaired.
+Membership in the Penn-Del AER Chapter shall be open to all persons interested in providing service to persons who are blind or visually impaired.